clare-lindley/demo-project/README.md

 Express as the framework - purely out of familiarity to enable me to get something up and running quickly.
 Is it the best thing for a REST API?
 I don’t know, it certainly isn’t designed solely for that purpose.
 I’m looking into Restify, I might move it to that http://restify.com/

 MongoDB as a datastore - simply because this was the easiest to install on my Macbook Air natively (and which was faster than having to a get an alternative up and running in the cloud or in a container locally.
 Mongo just allowed me to get going quicker).
+But will have to put it all in a container after all because otherwise how can you run it without forcing people to install MongoDB?!

 I made a decision that the id for the User model should be converted from a MongoDB ObjectId to a String to make it easier to work with and pass as a request parameter: https://docs.mongodb.com/manual/reference/method/ObjectId.toString/ (Another note on id fields, I decided that it was not worth the trouble to set up auto-incrementing id’s in MongoDB and am accepting the ‘pain’ of noisy URLs with longer IDs in them.
 Is this a decision that can easily be reversed down the line, no - but I am OK with this as the resources are only ever accessed programmatically and not via a UI so the URLs do not necessarily need to look pretty.